-December r 31,
+December 31,

-(\$ in millions) 2016 2015
+(\$ in millions) 2017 2016

-Pledged financial assets 112 220
+Pledged financial assets 100 112

-Derivatives (including embedded derivatives) (see Note 5) 126 186
+Derivatives (including embedded derivatives) (see Note 5) 101 126

+Receivable under securities lending arrangement 79

-Investments 57 58
+Investments 72 57

-Restricted cash 59 55
+Restricted cash 38 59

-Other 178 124
+Other 197 178

-Total 532 643
+Total 587 532

 The Company entered into structured leasing transactions with U.S. investors prior to 1999.
 At the inception of the leasing arrangements the Company placed certain amounts in restricted cash deposits and held-to-maturity debt securities.
 These amounts, included as "Pledged financial assets" in the table above, are pledged as security for certain outstanding deposit liabilities included in "Other non-current liabilities" (see Note 13) and the funds received upon maturity of the respective pledged financial assets will only be available to the Company for repayment of these obligations.